Upkirat17/cryptonite_taskphase_upkirat/_8_processes_and_jobs.md

 ## Killing Processes

 ### Lesson:
 Learned how to terminate a process using the ```kill``` command.
-Also got remindind of how piping works in the example question and applied that very principle in the answer too.
+Also got reminded of how piping works in the example question and applied that very principle in the answer too.

 <br>